ashmckenzie/rails4-walkthrough-august-2013/slides/rails4_walkthrough.md

 !SLIDE classes="small-bullets"

-# What's didn't make it?
+# What didn't make it?

 * Rails.queue
 * Thor as Rake replacement